pmotch/surgical-mask-clip/README.md

 ## Why use git and GitHub to store these project files?

 Git / GitHub is something I'm familiar with, and I noticed some people using git for version controlling 3D stuff.
 It's also nice using GitHub to host the documentation and files.
 Works good enough.
-You can also find this project on PrusaPrinters print hosting site: TODO
+You can also find this project on PrusaPrinters print hosting site: https://www.prusaprinters.org/prints/27357-surgical-mask-clip

 ## Why choose Creative Commons Attribution 4.0 International as the license?